reslp/reproducibility-workshop/day-2/exercise-1-conda.rst

 .. code-block:: bash

-   (myenvironment) $ conda install -c conda-forge mamba=0.23.3
+   (myenvironment) $ conda install -c bioconda bwa=0.7.4
    # output of command omitted due to length

 This is the basic syntax of how to install conda packages.
-Notice the ``=0.23.3`` after the package name.
+Notice the ``=0.7.4`` after the package name.
 This is the exact version number of the package.
 It is very important to specify version numbers with conda, otherwise you will end up with the latest version available on conda and your work may not be reproducible when you recreate the environment at a later time.

-The package we installed is called ``mamba`` and we installed it through the `conda forge <https://conda-forge.org/>`_ channel (``-c conda-forge``) which contains over 18.000 utility packages. `mamba <https://github.com/mamba-org/mamba>`_ is a replacement for the ``conda`` command executable.
-While it does not have every feature ``conda`` has we still highly recommend using ``mamba`` when installing packages because it is a lot faster than regular ``conda`` when resolving dependencies.
+The package we installed is called ``bwa`` and we installed it through the `bioconda <https://bioconda.github.io/>`_ channel (``-c biconda``) which contains a large number of packages relevant for the analyses of biological data.

 Removing packages
 -----------------